James Gordon Bennett Sr.: Legacy

 Bennett reportedly had strabismus for most of his life; an acquaintance once said that he was "so terribly cross-eyed that when he looked at me with one eye, he looked out at the City Hall with the other."

-James Gordon Bennett Memorial at 34th Street & 6th Avenue, midtown Manhattan.
+The James Gordon Bennett Memorial, dedicated to Bennett and his son and successor at the Herald, stands in Herald Square at 35th Street & 6th Avenue in midtown Manhattan.
+Bennett Park, named for Bennett, occupies the space between Fort Washington and Pinehurst avenues and W. 183rd and 185th streets in northern Manhattan.

-The Avenue Gordon Bennett in Paris, France with Stade de Roland Garros, site of the French Open, tennis tournament, is also named after James Gordon Bennett, Sr., possibly thanks to his son.
+The Avenue Gordon Bennett in Paris, France with Stade de Roland Garros, site of the French Open tennis tournament, is also named after Bennett, possibly thanks to his son.

-Bennett's account of the infamous Helen Jewett murder in the Herald was selected by The Library of America for inclusion in the 2008 anthology titled True Crime.
+Bennett's account of the infamous 1836 Helen Jewett murder in the Herald was selected by The Library of America for inclusion in the 2008 anthology titled True Crime.